itinero/docs/docs/itinero/basic-concepts/index.md

 So this is happening in the sample, in the same order:
 1. Building a routing network from raw OSM-data.
-2. Creating a router.
-3. Define a profile.
+2. Define a profile.
-4. Snap the start and end locations of the route to het network.
+3. Snap the start and end locations of the route to het network.
-5. Ask the router for a route.
+4. Ask the router for a route.

 ## What to read next?